kalle07/curve-fitting/README.md

 curvefit.zip is a large number of fit-formulas ready to use in CurveExpert Professional

-the exe is a standalone running program writen from a student to get fast some solutions
+i have a small exe (is a standalone running program writen from a student) to get fast some solutions, ask me if you are interessted